mrdt07/simple-stock-management/README.md

 The GPL licensed version of this project offered here is *not guaranteed* to be regularly maintained.
 It is made available here for demo/prototype purposes only, and should not be used in production (i.e. a "live" working environment) unless the administrator regularly patches project dependencies (i.e. PYPI & npm packages) with upstream security updates as and when released by vendors.

-If you would like to avail of the proprietary subscription to the application-as-a-service, or request other bespoke work on this project, please email to discuss: ssm@uplandsdynamic.com.

 ## Key Technologies for Server Component